drtupe/Behavioral_Cloning/README.md

 [image7]: ./examples/placeholder_small.png "Flipped Image"

-## Project includes all required files which can be used to run the simulator in autonomous mode
+## Project includes all required files which can be used to run the simulator in autonomous mode:

 This reprository contains following five files: